 Kentucky CPA requirements

 Wondering how to become a CPA in Kentucky?
-The first thing you’ll want to do on the road to becoming a licensed CPA is to check the requirements that are specific to your state, as Kentucky will ultimately license you.
-This page serves as a resource for Kentucky’s CPA licensure requirements and is current as of January 2021.
-Always consult with your state or jurisdiction’s board of accountancy for the most current information.
-Read on to learn how to become a CPA in KY.
+Your first step should always be to check the Kentucky CPA requirements, because the Kentucky Board of Accountancy will ultimately license you.
+This page serves as a resource for CPA Kentucky requirements and is current as of July 2021.
+Always consult with Kentucky's Board of Accountancy for the most current information.

-Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
-In order to be eligible to become a Kentucky CPA, the state requires candidates to meet certain education and experience requirements.
+Getting a CPA in each state mandates different requirements for taking the CPA Exam.
+There is no residency requirement included in the Kentucky CPA requirements.
+In order to be eligible for the CPA Exam, the state requires candidates to meet certain requirements:

 - 39 semester hours of business-related courses, including: